 This written request is made pursuant to the provisions of Clause 4.6 of Warringah Local Environmental Plan 2011.
-In this regard, it is requested Council support a variation with respect to compliance with the Height of Buildings control as described in Clause 4.3 of the Warringah Local Environmental Plan 2011 (WLEP 2011).
+In this regard, it is requested Council support a variation with respect to compliance with the maximum building height as described in Clause 4.3 of the Warringah Local Environmental Plan 2011 (WLEP 2011).